dhshah1/gector/README.md

+## Changes

+Try and add more POS related transformations on top of verb transformations GECTOR is using.
+Using [LemmaInflect](https://github.com/bjascob/LemmInflect) to find possible inflections (caveat: can be multiple possible inflections for a single pos tag, so only choosing first one for now)

+Files modified are utils/preprocess_data.py and utils/helpers.py to add encoding decoding for the pos tags

+Training on just FCE data shows slight decrease in model performance:
+Original Tag Set: Precision-0.4906, Recall-0.2638, F0.5-0.4186
+With Add POS Tags: Precision:0.4728, Recall-0.2583, F0.5-0.4055

+For the FCE train set this adds about 1970 additional POS tags, (for comparison there are 3213 gector verb transformations).
+If we look at the model vocab after training only 12 new pos tags were added.
+So perhaps the types of transformations these POS tags additionally encode on top of the exisiting tag set is limited.
+Will try with a larger set of data.

+Should look at the predicted tag set distribution for more insight on the types of additional pos tags being predicted Maybe can try a language model to choose between different inflections?

 # GECToR – Grammatical Error Correction: Tag, Not Rewrite

 This repository provides code for training and testing state-of-the-art models for grammatical error correction with the official PyTorch implementation of the following paper: